nmmarcelnv/djangoportfolio/README.md

-# This is a django project I build for my personal website
+# This is a django project I am building for my personal website